Legitimization of the elites in Poland and Norway – series of mini-lectures

 Continue reading “Chimú vessel found in Biłgoraj county, eastern Poland”

-Poles on the Fringes of Mesoamerica
+Poles on the fringes of Mesoamerica

 Archaeologists from the University of Warsaw have commenced archaeological excavations at a pre-Hispanic site in El Salvador.
 Apart from a few mentions in the literature and sporadic, mostly informal, visits by local and foreign archaeologists, the site of San Isidro remained hitherto uninvestigated.